LSD (Cardiacs album): 2008-2015: Tim Smith's paralysis and band hiatus

+2016-2020: Second phase of activity and Tim's final tasks

 Due to Smith's illness, it was thought that LSD would remain a famous lost album.
-However, Smith was able to oversee the completion of the Sea Nymphs' second album, On the Dry Land (2016), after significant progress with recovery.
+However, Smith was able to oversee the completion of another of his musical projects, the Sea Nymphs' second album, On the Dry Land (2016), after significant progress with recovery.
 Torabi stated in an interview that LSD was "nearly done but needs vocals and eyebrows", adding that there were talks of people who Smith would approve of adding vocals under his direction.
 In January 2018, a fundraising drive was launched to help fund Smith's medical bills, initially set at £40,000.
 The effort was supported by Faith No More founder and bassist Billy Gould, Shane Embury of Napalm Death, Voivod guitarist Dan Mongrain, and Ginger Wildheart.
 Quickly exceeding the original goal, the JustGiving campaign updated to raise £100,000—enough to provide Smith a year of home care and a chance of recuperation.
 Later that year, Smith was awarded an honorary degree as Doctor of Music from the Royal Conservatoire of Scotland.
-There was talk of him moving back to his home full-time and being able to oversee the completion of LSD.
+There was talk of him moving back to his home full-time and being able to oversee the completion of LSD, which was eventually realised.

+During this new period of Tim's lucidity, Craig Fortnam suggested to Jim Smith that they try to finish LSD, to which Jim accepted, renovating Tim's home studio which had sat unused for 10 years.
+In this period, Tim's movements were restricted either to pointing his eyes at letters of the alphabet on a board or (after rehabilitation) writing using the movement of his left hand, making communication incredibly slow, but through this Tim was able to direct further work on LSD, signing off on everything but final mixes, which he was never able to hear, although he regularly would listen to in-progress material.
+The lyrics for "Volob" were made up of snippets of texts that Tim's partner at the time of his accident, Suzy Kirby, had sent to him.
+The process of re-organising all of the manuscripts containing the album's compositions was long and arduous for Fortnam, but unearthed many pieces of material that were previously thought lost, such as "Busty Beez" and "Breed".
+The final addition to the album Tim approved were the lyrics to "Pet Fezant", a few days before his death, which he made adamant he wanted on the album.
+Fortnam acknowledged in a 2025 interview that the album probably "would have been impossible to finish if Tim hadn't died", since "Tim would have been vehement about what he wanted, but it would have taken so long for him to tell us.”